HereThereBeMonsters/togira/README.md

 The label has to be created in Toggl first.
 If left empty, then no label will be added.

-Togira will detect the label when it loads entries from Toggl, and entries with the label will have the status "Imported" and will not be selectable for import again.
+Togira will detect the label when it loads entries from Toggl, and entries that already have the label will have the status "Imported" and so will not be selectable for import again.

-_Warning: All the configuration values are stored in the borwser's local storage.
-As these contain sensible data, be careful and if necessary wipe your browser's private data after using Togira!
+_Warning: All the configuration values are stored in the browser's local storage.
+As these contain sensible data, be careful and if necessary use private mode or wipe your browser's browsing data after using Togira!
 I plan to add a button to manually reset the config._

 Once you are finished with the configuration, it's time to load Toggl entries.
 Click on the "TOGGL ENTRIES" menu entry and then click the "Load Toggle Entries button":